AdamsLair/duality-docs/pages/v4/Package-Management.md

 ## Packages?
 Online?
 Can I opt-out?

-Yes.
-Duality is fully functional without any kind of Package Management and doesn't require it in any way.
-Removing it entirely from Duality requires a few steps:
+Yes, you are free to only use file and project references in your projects.
+Duality does not care about how package management is and is fully functional without any kind of Package Management and doesn't require it in any way as long as the files end up in the same location.
+You can also specify a different package repository using a [Nuget.config](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior) file, this can even be a local folder.

-1. To make the Package dialog go away permanently, open the Package dialog and uninstall the `Package Manager Frontend` Package.
-(Yes, it can actually uninstall itself.)
-Restart the editor to apply the uninstall progress.
-2. Close the editor again and delete `PackageConfig.xml` from your Duality folder.
-3. If you want to save some disk space, delete `Source/packages` as well.

-If you're proficient with NuGet, you can also use a custom Package repository instead of the default one.
-Open `PackageConfig.xml` and replace the appropriate URL with the one you want to use.
-You can also enter a relative folder path on your local disk.

 # Publishing Packages